code-differently/code-differently-25-q1/lesson_00/chanelhutt/README.md

 ## How can we work well together
-*My work preferences are communicate respectively and be positive.
-I am a soluton based individual.
-I want to emphasize ways to solve an issue rather then giving life to the problem.
+*My work preferences are communicate respectfully and be positive.
+I am a solution based individual.
+I want to emphasize ways to solve an issue rather than giving life to the problem.
 Conflicts or disputes should be handled, in my opinion, like a pro/con list.
 If you understand that everyone has a perspective and different analytical skills life will flow easily.
 Just be mindful.*

 ### My dream schedule:
 I am a morning person but I can do nights. *Having it my way, I would work Tuesday thru Thursday 7am - 7pm.* What you will expect from me during in-office workdays are warm greetings, readiness and humor.
-I am available during my scheduled business hours .
+I am available during my scheduled business hours.

 # Getting to know all about ME...